Dogs on Ke Ala Hele Makalae

 • Must leave path area if dog gets aggressive

-• A Dept. of Parks and Recreation and stakeholders committee will develop measurable objectives to help the county determine success/failure of trial period
+• A Dept. of Parks and Recreation and stakeholders committee developed measurable objectives to help the county determine success of an 18-month trial period, and will assist with a follow-up report to the County Council

-• A fenced off-leash dog park will be created at the Wailua Homesteads Park
+• A fenced off-leash dog park is open at the County's Wailua Homesteads Park

 Link to page on Path Etiquette